-Taiwan is THE country where we have both tried the most new food that we’ve never tried before.
+Taiwan is THE country where we have both tried the newest food that we’ve never tried before.
 Only Din Tai Fung was familiar to us from our trip to Hong Kong a couple of years ago, where the famous restaurant has a Michelin star.

 So it’s pretty obvious that we also wanted to eat there- at least once.
 Especially because the original restaurant is based here.

 Din Tai Fung did not start out as a restaurant, but rather as a shop that sold cooking oil in 1958.
-It wasn’t until after 1972 that it became a restaurant, famous for its steamed dumplings and noodles.
+It wasn’t until 1972 that it became a restaurant, famous for its steamed dumplings and noodles.